Oliver S

 A minimal, foldable print in place case / housing / sleeve for the Raspberry Pi Zero 2 with live hinges (with cooling).

 Design This is the reduced to the max case / housing / sleeve for the Raspberry Pi Zero (2 W) in the version with cooling (we have another model that is prepared without cooling), less is hard to imagine.
 A foldable print in place housing with live hinge that is less than 2mm bigger than the Raspberry itself.
 All interfaces are accessible and the board itself is covered and protected.
-There is a clip in for a 25mm fan without screws.
+There is a clip in for a 25mm fan (material link below) without screws.
 Above that it prints as one piece, the assembly is easy and no tools or screws are needed.
 Just print (in less than one hour / less than half an hour input shaping) and use…

 Construction The case itself has a wall thickness of 0.8mm, optimized for printing with 0.4mm nozzles.
 The live hinges are exactly one layer (with a layer height of 0.2 mm) high and all openings can easily be bridged with standard cooling settings.
-All corners and edges (as far as possible) have rounded with fillets clipped at 35° to avoid any overhangs that would need supports.
+All corners and edges (as far as possible) have rounded with fillets clipped at 35 degrees to avoid any overhangs that would need supports.

 Since this minimum of a case could be a starting point for your own Raspberry Pi Zero project we also included a STEP file below…